Quantile spectral processes: Asymptotic analysis and inference: Asymptotic properties of rank-based copula periodograms

 with $\mathcal{G}$ denoting a suitable class of functions.
-For more details, see \citet{Dahlhaus1988}, \citet{DahlhausPolonik2009}, and the references therein.
+For more details, see Dahlhaus \cite{Dahlhaus1988}, Dahlhaus and Polonik \cite{DahlhausPolonik2009}, and the references therein.
 Those processes are completely different from the processes considered above, and the mathematical tools that need to be developed for their analysis also differ substantially.
 It would be very interesting to extend our results to classes of integrated periodograms that are indexed by classes of functions.
 Such an extension, however, is beyond of the scope of the present paper. \end{bem}

-\begin{bem}\rm At first glance, it seems surprising that the asymptotic theory developed here does not require the marginal distribution function $F$ to have a continuous Lebesgue density, although the CR-periodograms in \eqref{eq:inr} are based on marginal quantiles.
-The reason is that the estimators which are constructed from $X_0,...,X_{n-1}$ are almost surely equal to estimators based on the (unobserved) transformed variables $F(X_0),...,F(X_{n-1})$.
-A similar phenomenon can be observed in the estimation of copulas, see e.g. \citet{ferradweg2004}. \end{bem}
+\begin{bem} At first glance, it seems surprising that the asymptotic theory developed here does not require the marginal distribution function $F$ to have a continuous Lebesgue density, although the CR-periodograms in (\ref{eqinr}) are based on marginal quantiles.
+The reason is that the estimators which are constructed from $X_0,\ldots,X_{n-1}$ are almost surely equal to estimators based on the (unobserved) transformed variables $F(X_0),\ldots,F(X_{n-1})$.
+A similar phenomenon can be observed in the estimation of copulas; see, for example, Fermanian, Radulovi{\'c} and Wegkamp \cite{ferradweg2004}. \end{bem}

-In order to establish Theorem \ref{thm:AsympDensityRankEstimator}, we prove (an {\it asymptotic representation} result) that the estimator $\hat G_{n, R}$ can be approximated by $\hat G_{n, U}$ in a suitable uniform sense.
-Theorem~\ref{thm:AsympDensityRankEstimator} then follows from the asymptotic properties of~$\hat G_{n, U}$, which we state now.
+In order to establish Theorem \ref{thmAsympDensityRankEstimator}, we prove (an \textit{asymptotic representation} result) that the estimator $\hat G_{n, R}$ can be approximated by $\hat G_{n, U}$ in a suitable uniform sense.
+Theorem~\ref{thmAsympDensityRankEstimator} then follows from the asymptotic properties of~$\hat G_{n, U}$, which we state now.